United States Semiquincentennial Commission: Facebook

-Centralisation
+Centralization

-As was expected, on Wednesday, March 9, 2022, in a closed-door meeting, the Commission voted to increase DiLella's power, in response to a meeting the previous September where "three members challenged [his] leadership," which was catalogued as "a lack of decorum and respect for fellow Commissioners."
+As was expected, on Wednesday, March 9, 2022, in a closed-door meeting, the commission voted to increase DiLella's power, in response to a meeting the previous September where "three members challenged [his] leadership," which was catalogued as "a lack of decorum and respect for fellow commissioners."
 These "dissenting commissioners" charged DiLella with "improperly transferring the body's functions and federal appropriations to the private America250 Foundation, which he and his allies control."

 Commissioner Frazier had stated that "[t]he Governance Committee spent more than 100 hours, including 14 hours in meetings deliberating on comments and suggestions."
 Some of the changes, which were approved by a 12-10 margin in a Zoom meeting where it was "proceeded to a vote without debate," included "[giving] DiLella a stronger control over the commission, with power to appoint officers and committee members, limit commissioners' participation in meetings and withhold information from both the public and other commissioners," in tune with DiLella's allege wish that the federal agency "operate more like a business."

-In addition, the Commission endorsed DiLella's actions during the previous years that hadn't received Commission authorization by giving blanket approval.
-For his part, Joseph Crowley, who had served as a Representative in the Commission, and afterwards as a private citizen, had previously declared that he was "not comfortable with rubber stamping everything that has been done over the past three years."
-On the March 9 meeting, Crowley, who decried it as "very authoritarian and not at all in the Spirit of '76," and Representatives Robert Aderholt and Bonnie Watson Coleman, the lattermost of whom held up a sign that read "I Demand to Be Heard," all requested to speak and were ignored by DiLella.
+In addition, the commission endorsed DiLella's actions during the previous years that hadn't received commission authorization by giving blanket approval.
+For his part, Joseph Crowley, who had served as a Representative in the commission, and afterwards as a private citizen, had previously declared that he was "not comfortable with rubber stamping everything that has been done over the past three years."
+On the March 9 meeting, Crowley, who decried it as "very authoritarian and not at all in the Spirit of '76," and representatives Robert Aderholt and Bonnie Watson Coleman, the lattermost of whom held up a sign that read "I Demand to Be Heard," all requested to speak and were ignored by DiLella.